dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 > parallel execution/validation of TX8-TX10; 8,10 succeed, 9 fails, `nextValidation` set to 10

-> parallel execution/validation of TX9-TX10; succeed
+> parallel execution/validation of TX9-TX10; 9,10 succeed

-Note that, despite the high-contention B scenario, this execution achieves almost optimal latency and incurs only transaction re-executions only once.
+Note that, despite the high-contention B scenario, this execution achieves almost optimal latency and incurs re-executions only once.

 Importantly, **VALIDAFTER(j, k)** is preserved because upon (re-)execution of a TXj, it decreases `nextValidation` to j+1.
 This guarantees that every k > j will be validated after the j execution.